angelique31/P13--Argent-bank/README.md

 To view the API documentation with the additional transaction endpoints, follow these steps:

-1. Open the Swagger Editor at https://editor.swagger.io/.
+1. Open the Swagger Editor at https://editor.swagger.io/
-2. Copy the entire contents of the YAML file containing the API documentation from your project repository.
+2. Copy the entire contents of [the YAML file](https://github.com/angelique31/P13--Argent-bank/blob/main/swagger.yaml).
 3. In the Swagger Editor, delete the existing content in the editing pane on the left side.
 4. Paste the content you copied from your YAML file into the editing pane.